-But, for those new to mindfulness, it’s best to start in a quiet spot without unneeded distractions.
+But, for those new to mindfulness, it’s best to start building up this practice in a quiet spot without unneeded distractions.

-This includes could be your bedroom, or any room where you can close the door, and be at ease, without interruptions or distractions.
+This could be your bedroom or any room where you can close the door, and be at ease, without interruptions or distractions.